“What does it say?” I asked. John held the letter I’d just received in his hands. After the night I’d had, I couldn’t bring myself to open it.

 John fingers curled onto the back of the couch, the whitening of his knuckles the only betraying hint of his worry.
 “You’ll agree to it then?”

 “I will,” Henry said.
 “Because I agree that I’d make an easier target for them in the city.”

 John’s grip on the couch relaxed.
 He turned his gaze to me.
 “Our peers would notice your absence, however.”

 “I can take Haydar with me wherever I go.”

 Henry smoothed a hand up my back.
 “You’re at ease with him now?”

 “Hardly,” I said.
 “But the man is…not how I thought he would be.
 I don’t think he would ever harm me, so I’m willing to work through my discomfort.”

 John nodded.
-“We’ll add Adnan or Doruk to your retinue.
-It’s easy enough to mask them as a footman.
+“We’ll add Adnan to your retinue.
+It’s easy enough to mask him as a footman.
 As for Haydar, we can find some way to explain him away.
 George I had a pair of large Ottoman guards.
 We’ll say we’re bringing it back into fashion.
 No one would think anything of such eccentricity from us.”

 “Do you think two guards will be enough?”
 Henry asked, his arms tightening around my waist.

 “I think only a fool would go up against Haydar,” I said.
 “You should have seen the way he caught the candlestick Harriet threw right out of the air.”